Plant a Tea Garden – DIY Herbal Tea Garden for your Happiness & Health

 Once you’re satisfied with how your chosen spot looks, it’s time to spread some organic matter.

 Get yourself some manure (aged), compost, or even mulch.
-You should be able to purchase any of these at your local gardening center, from a farm, or even from your municipality.
+If you already have your own compost pile going, great- you’re ahead of the game.
+If not, You should easily be able to purchase any of the above at your local gardening center, from a farm, or even from your municipality.

 Once you’ve made and purchased your choice, spread a layer of it about 2 inches on top and then work it well into the soil, getting down approximately 6 to 8 inches into the ground.